-We hope you never want to port any of your numbers away, but on the off chance that you do, we aren't going to make it hard on you.
-Just follow the steps below.
+We hope you never want to port any of your numbers away.
+On the off chance that you do, we want to keep things simple for you, just follow the steps below.

 You will need the following information to port your number out of Ting:

 - The PIN associated with the number that you want to port out